Devil64-Dev/node-highlight/README.md

   const nhl = new NodeHighlight({ classPrefix: 'custom-' });
 ```

 **!NOTE**: The result is just a HTML string if you are using vanilla javascript you can inner to an element.
-Otherwise if you are using a framework like react you can use a parser.
+Otherwise if you are using a framework like React you can use a parser.
+For get help writing a new parser see [node-highlight-react](https://github.com/Devil64-Dev/node-highlight-react.git) parser.

 ## Core languages